How is it works#

 Read NVIDIA Jetson EEPROM to detect which NVIDIA Jetson is running

-decode jetson_clocks to know if is running and which engines are involved when it start.
+decode jetson_clocks to know if is running and which engines are involved when it starts.

 decode the NVPmodel to know which model is selected